- Who are the Ascended Masters?1

 These masters supposedly walked the earth as we do, but transcended the cycles of rebirth to gain their ascension and become immortal beings.
 They gather together in what is called the "Great White Brotherhood" headed by Sanat Kumara, who is supposed to be the same as the Ancient of Days mentioned in Daniel 7:9, where Daniel is describing his vision of heaven.
 There an ancient, or venerable, Person sits on a flaming throne with wheels of fire, His hair and clothing white as snow.
 The flaming throne is symbolic of judgment, while the white hair and title “Ancient” indicate that God existed before time began.
 In Isaiah 43:13 God says, "Yea, before the day was I am he" we find that God refers to Himself existing from ancient of days (literally, “before days were”).
 That means God existed before days were even created and time was.
 In Daniel 7:13, the term “ancient of days” refers to God the Father, the Creator, and we see Him on His throne, as Jesus, the “Son of Man” approaches the throne on clouds.

 The origination of the name "Sanat Kumara" comes from Hinduism, where he is believed to be a Rishi (a seer or sage).
 Helena Blavatsky claimed he belonged to a group of beings, the "Lords of the Flame", and a Theosophy student, Charles W. Leadbeater wrote that Sanat Kumara was the "King" or Lord of the World and the head of the Great White Brotherhood of Mahatmas.
 (The Masters and The Path, pg 296) Thus we see that if Sanat Kumara is the Ancient of Days, he is one with "the God" that was before creation.
 Yet, according to the Summit Lighthouse Sanat Kumara is a manifestation of God - not the God.
-Logic would then have to reject the idea that Sanat Kumara is the Ancient of Days spoken of in Daniel.
+Logic would then reason we have to reject the idea that Sanat Kumara is the Ancient of Days spoken of in Daniel.
 Yet the story of Sanat Kumara as the savior of the world who came with 144,000 to save the earth in her darkest hour after mankind fell to the level of cavemen, and who lives on the planet Venus, and is also the Ancient of Days, is unquestionably accepted by ascended master students.

 Gautama Buddha, supposedly, was the first of the 144,000 to take his ascension and became Lord of the World in 1956.
 Lord Maitreya also won his ascension and became the Planetary Buddha, also known as the Cosmic Christ.
 He supposedly focuses the radiance of the Cosmic Christ to the evolutions of the earth.
 He succeeded Lord Gautama as Cosmic Christ when Gautama became Lord of the World.